wellesley-bisc195/wellesley-bisc195.github.io/assignments/Assignment08.md

 Refine the search a bit by selecting only complete genomes (under "Nucleotide completeness").
-At the time I write this, there are just under 7300 such records, though there may be more by the time you search.
+When I wrote this assignment last year, there were just under 7300 such records.
+As I write this in 2021, there are over 360,000.
+There may be more when you search.

+To cut this number down a bit, restrict the number of ambiguous characters to 50, and only take genomes from Asia, South America, and Africa.

 The search parameters you enter are stored in the url.
-Copy the url and put it into your `data/data.md` file, explaining what it is.
+Copy the url and put it into your `data/data.md` file, explaining what it is, and the date you did the search.
 It's always a good idea to keep track of where data comes from so that your work is reproducible by someone else.

-Click "download", make sure "FASTA Nucleotide" is selected, and download all records.
+Click "download", make sure "Nucleotide" under "Sequence data (FASTA format) is selected, and download all records.
-When it asks about the FASTA definition line (the header), build a custom header and be sure to include the Accession number (this is a unique identifier), the species, and the Geo location.
+When it asks about the FASTA definition line (the header), build a custom header and be sure to include the Accession number (this is a unique identifier), the species, the isolation source, and the Geo location.

 Download the sequences, and put them into your `data/` directory with a more descriptive name than `sequences.fasta`.